Three-Michelin-Star Chef Corey Lee to Unveil New Restaurant 'Na Oh' at Hyundai Motor Group Innovation Center Singapore

 Under the guidance of Chef Corey Lee, Na Oh's culinary team will deliver an exquisite hansik cuisine calibrated for the modern palate.
 Drawing inspiration from Korean traditions, Na Oh will not only tantalize taste buds but also provide cultural insights through its curation and collaboration with many of Korea's master artisans.
 Na Oh is set to open to public in June 2024.

-For further information: Peter Kim, Hyundai Motor Group Innovation Center Singapore (HMGICS), [email protected] ; Hee Chon, Global PR Strategy & Planning, Hyundai Motor Group, [email protected]
+For further information: CONTACTS: Peter Kim, Hyundai Motor Group Innovation Center Singapore (HMGICS), [email protected]; Hee Chon, Global PR Strategy & Planning, Hyundai Motor Group, [email protected]

 Share this article